robert2022362/smartmattress/README.md

 The code uses Python 3.8 and Tensorflow 2.

-models.ipynb contains the Tensorflow models, utils.py contains the data preprocessing code, and the folder "Mattress Code" contains the Matlab code used to retrieve data from the mattress.
+models.ipynb contains the Tensorflow models, utils.py contains the data preprocessing code, and the folder "Mattress Code" contains the Matlab code used to retrieve the data measured by the fiber-optic sensors in the mattress.